 Where to stay in Bratislava

-We stayed in hostels during our time in Bratislava.
+We stayed in hostels on our first trip to Bratislava.
 We love the atmosphere and the opportunity to meet other travellers and socialise.
-These are some of the top hostels in the city currently open for bookings:
+But these days we’ll also look for mid-range hotels around the Old Town if we’re going for a weekend break or workation.

-• Hostel Folks, a comfortable, clean hostel in a great location right next to the old town.
+• Hostel Folks, a comfortable, clean hostel in a great location right next to the Old Town.

 Have you visited Bratislava?
 Let us know about your experience in the comments below.